 - iFetch Interactive Ball Launchers for Dogs

-Best Interactive Dog Toys – 10 Product Reviews
+10 Reviews of the Best Interactive Dog Toys

 A puzzle easily mastered by an adept beginner, the Trixies utilizes a three-tier system.
 Each level contains a treat of your choice and your dog should be able to solve each level progressively faster.